 Enter the number of unique child victims (substantiated or indicated) under age 3 reported in the current Child File submission who are eligible for referral to agencies providing early intervention services under Part C of the Individuals with Disabilities Education Act.
-This number may include those children who were already reported and referred in a previous year and are still eligible in the current submission year.
 Explain in the State commentary the process for screening and referring these children.
-This number must be greater than zero.
+Do not report victims age 3 and over who are eligible for IDEA Part C services.
+Include in commentary if state policy allows for children age 3 and over to be eligible for IDEA Part C services.
 Leave blank if data are not collected and provide an explanatory comment.